SoftCircuits/ParsingHelper/README.md

 ## Comparing Text

 Finally, you may need to test if a predefined string is equal to the text at the current location.
 The `MatchesCurrentPosition()` method tests this.
 It accepts a string argument and returns a Boolean value that indicates if the specified string matches the text starting at the current location.
 The `MatchesCurrentPosition()` method supports an optional `StringComparison` value to specify how characters should be compared.
+Note that while this method can be handy, it's less performant than most methods in this class.
+Any type of search function that works by calling this method at each successive position should be avoided where performance matters.